Advocacy and Outreach

 WSIB Expands Access to Mental Health Care

-The Workplace Safety and Insurance Board (WSIB) is launching a refreshed Mental Health Program of Care.
-This a bundled, community-based model that brings together psychologists, psychotherapists, social workers, occupational therapists, and other regulated health professionals authorized to perform psychotherapy.
+The Workplace Safety and Insurance Board (WSIB) has launched a refreshed Mental Health Program of Care (MH POC), a bundled model that brings together psychologists, psychotherapists, social workers, occupational therapists, and other regulated health professionals authorized to perform psychotherapy.
+Designed to strengthen collaboration across disciplines and improve timely access to care for injured workers across Ontario, the MH POC reflects the kind of team-based, community-rooted model OAMHP has long championed.

 OAMHP Responds to Proposed Scope Expansion for Psychologists